motet-a/libforks/README.md

 libforks_Result libforks_stop(libforks_ServerConn conn, bool wait);
 ```

-Stops the fork server and send SIGTERM to every child process.
+Stops the fork server and send SIGTERM to every child process
+except the caller.

 If `wait` is true, this function does not return until all the
 children have actually exited.
 If `wait` is false, this function